 Hello there!
 Let me introduce myself…

-I’m Diana Rendina, and I’m a media specialist/teacher librarian at Stewart Middle Magnet School in bright and sunny Tampa, Florida.
-I’ve lived in Tampa my whole life and I’m actually the third generation of my family to teach for Hillsborough County Public Schools.
-Before working in education, I worked for Hillsborough County Public Libraries, so I’ve seen the library world from both the public and the school side of things.
+I’m Diana Rendina, and I’m a media specialist/teacher librarian at Tampa Preparatory School, an independent 6-12 school in Tampa, Florida.
+I was previously the media specialist at Stewart Middle Magnet School (also in Tampa) from 2010-2017.
+I’ve lived in Tampa my whole life.
+I’m actually the third generation of my family to work in Hillsborough County Public Schools.
+Before working in education, I worked for Hillsborough County Public Libraries.
+I’ve seen the library world from both the public and the school side of things.

-I’ve since worked to transform our library, both in redesigning the physical learning space and through a cultivation of a participatory learning environment and culture.
+I’ve since worked to transform both my libraries, both in redesigning the physical learning space and through a cultivation of a participatory learning environment and culture.
 I’ve shared about my work here on this blog and through writing and presenting all over the place.
 I love what I do and I’m passionate about helping other educators to bring creative, hands-on STEM learning experiences to their schools through makerspaces.